 Major League Baseball attendance has seen three periods of considerable growth.
 The first took place in the 1920's.
 Attendance slipped during the Great Depression and World War II years.
 But from 1946 to 1949, new attendance records were set by every team, except the St. Louis Browns, Chicago Cubs, and Cincinnati Reds.
 Television was a cause of an attendance decline which started in 1949.
-In 1948, only about 2% of American homes had TV.
-By 1955, around 65% of American homes had a television.
-The third boom in attendance began in the mid-1970's, and has basically continued, with an occasional brief decline, through the present time.
+In 1948, only about 2% of American homes had a television.
+The third boom in attendance began in the mid-1970's, and has basically continued, with an occasional decline, through the present time.

-Average attendance per team/per season since 2000 is more than twice what it was in the 1960's.
+Average attendance per team/per season since 2000 is close to twice of what it was in the 1960's.